-That being said, you can order food and other household items online and even with delivery, this is a cheaper option.
+That being said, you can order food and other household items online, and even with delivery, this is a cheaper option.

 Be prepared to travel between the little towns to find what you need, and give yourself plenty of time because you’ll have to order some things online.

 If you want to eat the fancier things, such as fresh raw fish, or the island’s specialty of Hanu Beef, you are looking at a more expensive night out!

-We receive accommodation as part of our teaching contract, so I am not sure of exact prices, however, our flat in Seongju had 2 bedrooms and a living space, whilst here we live in a single room apartment.
+We receive accommodation as part of our teaching contract, so I am unsure of the exact prices.
+However, our flat in Seongju had two bedrooms and living space, while here we live in a single-room apartment.

-Transport is very cheap here.
-There is a bus that runs the entirety of the island, and it costs less than $1 for a short trip and just over $1 for the longest trip which is an hour!
+A bus runs the entirety of the island, and it costs less than $1 for a short trip and just over $1 for the longest trip, which is an hour!

 You can get a TMoney card and load it with cash so that you don’t have to worry about having the correct change.

-The best example is the fact that, although we had informed our employers that we were not bringing a bed, (they provide basic furniture as part of our contract), when we arrived they still hadn’t sourced one for us.
+The best example is that, although we had informed our employers that we were not bringing a bed (they provide basic furniture as part of our contract), they still hadn’t sourced one for us when we arrived.

 We had luckily invested in an air mattress, and it arrived just in time on our first day so that we didn’t have to sleep on the floor.

 So our first night was spent on an air mattress covered in every piece of warm clothing we had.

 So you might want to plan to bring extra blankets or necessities as there is no guarantee that you can find them as quickly as you need them.

 Did you experience any discrimination from locals in South Korea?

-We were warned that island people may be grumpy-looking and come across as rude, but that simply is not the case.
+We were warned that island people might be grumpy-looking and come across as rude, but that simply is not the case.
 We are definitely minor celebrities here as the only two foreigners on the island.

-Of course, there are difficult people wherever you go, but Ulleung locals are for the most part warm, welcoming, and understanding.
+Of course, there are difficult people wherever you go, but Ulleung locals are, for the most part, warm, welcoming, and understanding.
 We have felt much less isolated because of the friendliness here.